theKashey/ts-referent/README.md

 ## Known flaws

 > yes, better to know them upfront
+>
+> PS: The main flaw is gramma and the overall style of this document.
+Please help.

 😅🫠👨‍🔬 Let me be honest - project references gave me quite the miserable experience.
 Everything blew up and I still not sure am I happy or not...